Intel forecasts fourth-quarter revenue above estimates, shares surge

 However, Intel's share of the PC and server CPU market is consistently threatened by AMD, which now boasts a market valuation larger than that of Intel and is also the closest competitor to market leader Nvidia in AI graphics processors.

-In an interview, Intel finance chief David Zinsner said the company planned $12 billion to $14 billion in capital spending in 2025.
+Finance chief Zinsner also told Reuters the company planned $12 billion to $14 billion in capital spending in 2025.